-- A. Any order, requirement, decision or determination of the Floodplain Administrator made under this Ordinance may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5. - B. If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I (b), the applicant shall have the burden of showing in addition to the variance standards under state law that: - 1.
-The variance will not result in increased flood heights of any magnitude, additional threats to public safety, fraud on or victimization of the public; or extraordinary public expense; - 2.
-The issuance of the variance will not conflict with other State, Federal or local laws or Ordinances: - 3.
-If the requested variance is for activity within a floodway, no increase in flood levels during the base flood discharge will result; and - 4.
-The variance is the minimum necessary, considering the flood hazard, to afford relief. - C. The Zoning Board of Adjustment shall notify the applicant in writing that: - 1.
-The issuance of a variance to construct below the base flood elevation will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage; and - 2.
-Such construction below the base flood elevation increases risks to life and property.

-Such notification shall be maintained with a record of all variance actions.

-D. The community shall:

-- 1. Maintain a written record of all variance actions, including their justification for their issuance; and - 2.
-Report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrator.
+- A. Any order, requirement, decision or determination of the Floodplain Administrator made under this chapter may be appealed to the Board of Adjustment as set forth in RSA 676:5.
+[Amended 3-10-2020 by Art.
+5] - B. If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I(b), the applicant shall have the burden of showing, in addition to the variance standards under state law, that:

+- (1) The variance will not result in increased flood heights of any magnitude, additional threats to public safety, fraud on or victimization of the public; or extraordinary public expense; - (2) The issuance of the variance will not conflict with other state, federal or local laws or ordinances; - (3) If the requested variance is for activity within a floodway, no increase in flood levels during the base flood discharge will result; and - (4) The variance is the minimum necessary, considering the flood hazard, to afford relief. - C. Notice. - The Board of Adjustment shall notify the applicant in writing that: [Amended 3-10-2020 by Art.
+5] - (a) The issuance of a variance to construct below the base flood elevation will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage; and - (b) Such construction below the base flood elevation increases risks to life and property. - (2) Such notification shall be maintained with a record of all variance actions. - D. The community shall: - (1) Maintain a written record of all variance actions, including the justification for their issuance; and - (2) Report such variances issued in its annual or biennial report submitted to FEMA's Federal Insurance Administrator.